 - Learning Outcomes

-- Explain the importance and the different forms of testing and be able to plan and carry out software testing using tools
+- Explain the importance and the different forms of testing and be able to plan and carry out software testing using appropriate tools